jaantollander/masters-thesis/content/10_introduction.md

 # Introduction
 In this thesis, we investigate performance issues in a parallel file system of a computer cluster.
-Notably, we examine issues related to file system usage of programs instances run by users, referred as jobs.
+Notably, we examine issues related to usage of the parallel file system of programs instances run by users, usually referred as jobs.
 Due to the shared nature of the file system, performance issues can cause noticeable slow-down across the whole cluster, harming all users.

+Issues related to usage of parallel file system are widely known.
+[@tacc-io-guideline; @paul2020_1; @paul2020_2]

+\textcolor{red}{
+TODO: explain known issues and solutions related to usage of parallel file systems and previous work in file system monitoring
+}

 *CSC - The IT Center for Science* provides ICT services for higher education institutions, research institutes, culture, public administration and enterprises.
 It is owned by the Finnish-state and higher education institutions.